-From 1st September 2016 all additional hackney carriage vehicles requiring a new plate, must be wheelchair accessible.
+- 1 From 1st January 2016 all additional hackney carriage licenses must be wheelchair accessible.
 That is those that require the issue of a new Hackney Carriage plate number.
-(This does not apply to replacement vehicles, change of ownership of vehicles, vehicles that are replacing damaged vehicles and ultra-low-emission vehicles (ULEV) that is vehicles that emit less than 75g/km of CO2 under the WLTP).
-This exemption will be kept under regular review and may be time limited or removed in future reviews of the policy.
-From 1st January 2018 all vehicles that reach the end of their life with respect to being eligible for licensing as a licensed vehicle (i.e. 10 years since the date of its first registration) must be replaced by a wheelchair accessible vehicle.
-(This does not apply to change of ownership of vehicles or vehicles that are replacing damaged vehicles or a total loss.).
+This does not apply to replacement vehicles, change of ownership of vehicles or vehicles that are replacing damaged vehicles. - This requirement will remain in place until 35% of the Hackney Carriage vehicle fleet are wheelchair accessible. - 2 Offer from Southeastern rail is: If a taxi driver already has a permit at the station and they upgrade their vehicle to be a wheelchair accessible vehicle they would get a Meteor permit free for a year. - 3 From 1st January 2018 all vehicles that reach the end of the life with respect to being eligible for licensing as a licensed vehicle (i.e. it is 10 years since the date of its first registration) must be replaced by a wheelchair accessible vehicle.
+This does not apply to change of ownership of vehicles or vehicles that are replacing damaged vehicles or a total loss.